john-itcsolutions/cheirrs/README.md

 `watch kubectl get pods`

-And actually having done all that, we realised that we really must build a "smart-web" charm, rather than simply using kubectl to deploy the software.
-Otherwise we have no simple mechanisms for smart-web to find and connect to its environment.
+And actually having done all that, we suspect that we must build a "smart-web" charm, rather than simply using kubectl to deploy the software.
+Otherwise we may have no simple mechanisms for smart-web to find and connect to its environment.

 # TO BE CONTINUED .. we're learning to build charms now ..